JackBeNimbleBeQuick/DS/README.md

 ### Command lines
 - npm test
 - tsc (when you have typescript installed global)
-  - tsc builds to js directory there is no clean up
+  - tsc builds to js directory there is no clean up for that yet
-  - adjust CompilerOptions to meet your needs a) outDir b) target
+  - tsconfig.json: adjust CompilerOptions to meet your needs a) outDir b) target

 ### Known issues
 - library is still in development and not ready for production
-- Still working to get that perfect score all lines tested but not yet showing in the coverage reports... ~<|8^]
+- Still working to get that perfect score
+  - all lines are tested but not yet showing in the coverage reports... ~<|8^]

 ### Interface